Yazhou-Z/Yazhou-Z.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a junior student majoring in BME and CS at the University of Hong Kong.
 In 2023, I'm visiting at UC Berkeley.
 I am working on manifold learning at the [Redwood Theoretical Neuroscience Center](https://redwood.berkeley.edu/).
-(How to pronounce “Yazhou”: like “Ya-Joe”)
+(How to pronounce “Yazhou”(雅洲): like “Ya-Joe”)

 I'm deeply passionate about understanding how the brain works.
 My research interests include recognition and attention in visual system, neural manifold learning, face recognition (*Fun fact: Yazhou has face agnosia LOL*😆), and neuromodulation.